Texas Learners Permit

 Texas Learners Permit for Adults

-First time adult drivers (have never held a drivers license before) under the age of 25, must complete an approved Texas adult driver education course before apply for a learners permit.
+First time adult drivers (have never held a drivers license before) 18 & over, but under the age of 25, must complete an approved Six hour Texas adult drivers ed course before apply for a learners permit.
 Our adult course includes the DPS written test, so you will not have to take the written test at the DPS office when applying.

 Adults under 25 have two choices once they complete their online adult drivers ed course.
 Apply for a Texas learners permit, or, schedule the DPS road test.
 If you already know how to drive and are confident about taking the DPS road test, you can go ahead and schedule it.
 The DPS office is not going to ask how you learned to drive without a license.
 They will simply schedule your road test and after successfully complete it, you can apply for your Texas drivers license.